forcedotcom/cli/releasenotes/README.md

 ------------

-* NEW: These scratch org snapshot commands are now beta; they were previously pilot.
+* NEW: These scratch org snapshot commands are now in beta; they were previously in pilot.

     * `org create snapshot`
     * `org delete snapshot`